the-front/angularjs-ee-boilerplate/docs/en/README.md

       /mock
-        >> require.load.js map all js files in the directory this file is referenced as a dependency on /require.mock.load.js
+        >> require.load.js map all js files in the directory this file is referenced as a dependency on /require.mock.load.js /tests/unit
+        >> require.load.js map all js files in the directory this file is referenced as a dependency on /require.unit.load.js

     /about
       >> module referenced as a dependency on /app/main/module.js